AblionGE/IntelligentAgents2015/reactive/doc/report.md

 In this programming exercise, we implement the Pickup and Delivery problem with reactive agents.
 These agents will decide to deliver or not a task in a city depending on an offline computation of a *Markov Decision Process*.
 This reinforcement learning permits the agents to know at each state what to do next so to maximise the benefit, which is a trade off between the reward given by the task and the cost of travelling.

-In the next sections, we will define the representation of the states and actions, how we have build the different matrices that are necessary to have a reactive agent and make some remarks about our code.
+In the next sections, we will define the representation of the states and actions, how we have built the different matrices that are necessary to have a reactive agent and make some remarks about our code.
 Finally, we will present different results given by our program.

 # Representation of states and actions